Crystal Lake church holds off demolition of historic building as preservationists assess costs

 The Crystal Lake Academy Building located at 210 McHenry Ave.

-A Crystal Lake church agreed to hold off of demolitions plans for a 171-year-old building for the time being while preservationists assess if it can be restored and for how much.
+A Crystal Lake church agreed to hold off demolition plans for a 171-year-old building while preservationists assess whether it can be restored and for how much.

 The Crystal Lake Academy Building, also known as the former Gates House or the Tarpley House, is located on the property of St. Mary’s Episcopal Church at 210 McHenry Ave.
 Built around 1853 by stonemason Andrew Jackson Simons, the Crystal Lake Academy Building features “rare” Greek revival and Federalist architecture and cobblestones from Lake Michigan, Crystal Lake Historical Society President Diana Kenney said.

-Kenney and honorary board member Jim Heisler, who spoke at a recent meeting as residents and not representing the historical society, petitioned to landmark the building along with the wrought iron fence that was built in 1883.
-The Crystal Lake Historic Preservation Commission unanimously recommended their petition be approved last week.
+Kenney and honorary Historical Society board member Jim Heisler, who spoke at a recent meeting as residents and not in representing the historical society, petitioned to landmark the building along with the wrought iron fence built in 1883.
+The Crystal Lake Historic Preservation Commission unanimously recommended that the petition be approved last week.
 The City Council will vote on the matter Dec.
 3.

 For decades, the building has been degrading, resulting in toxic mold, asbestos, a deteriorating foundation, a leaky roof, faulty electric wiring and outdated plumbing, said Jeffrey Hymen, the attorney representing the church.
-In 2010, the church got an estimate of $500,000 to $625,000 to repair it.
+In 2010, the church received an estimate of $500,000 to $625,000 for repairs.

 “We could easily be talking about a $1 million project at this point,” Hymen said.
 “Put simply, it’s a danger to the public and the property.”

-St. Mary’s closed the building in October of last year due to safety concerns and hefty electric bills, the church’s priest, the Rev. Scott Zaucha said.
+St. Mary’s closed the building in October 2023 due to safety concerns and hefty electric bills, said the church’s priest, the Rev. Scott Zaucha.

 The church offered to pause the demolition for a few months while the community gathers any new information or ideas.
-But having done their own internal assessments and brainstormed other options, Zaucha still feels demolition is the best option.
+But having done internal assessments and brainstormed other options, Zaucha said he still feels demolition is the best option.

 “Our position hasn’t changed,” he said.
 “We do believe the most prudent course of action is demolition.”

-He said his main dilemma comes from the contrast of perspectives between preservationists and priests on what to do with funds from the community, as the church’s main mission is to serve the the community while the historic building is a pricy distraction from their mission.
+He said his main dilemma comes from the contrast of perspectives between preservationists and priests on what to do with funds from the community, as the church’s main mission is to serve the community while the historic building is a pricey distraction from its mission.

 St. Mary’s is a church of 53 member families.
-Over the years, they have been able to increase their programs, including increasing food outreach, hosting an immigrant family and welcoming people from the LGBTQ community, Zaucha said.
+Over the years, it has been able to increase its programs, including increasing food outreach, hosting an immigrant family and welcoming people from the LGBTQ community, Zaucha said.

 If landmarked, Zaucha worries fundraisers and petitioners won’t have any fiduciary responsibility to maintain the building.